 Affogato al Caffè – $8.00

 I’m not going to let the dessert letdown ruin my overall review, I’m super glad there is an option for a vegan dessert at all.
-The rest of the meal was wonderful and aside from the bruschetta, I’d order it all again.
+The rest of the meal was wonderful and aside from the soup, I’d order it all again.
 I’m still thinking about those garlic knots!

 LOOKING FOR VEGAN OPTIONS IN THE WALT DISNEY WORLD RESORT HOTELS?